OxanaGor/Capstone/Data.md

    -  Business Improvement Districts of New York
-   (this dataset show us the most attractive zones where the business prospers:
+   (this dataset show us the most attractive zones where the business prospers):
       https://data.cityofnewyork.us/Business/Business-Improvement-Districts/ejxk-d93y